dspeyer/dspeyer.github.io/combat/index.md

 Alternatively, if you attack with a swining weapon and jump at the end of your charge achieving a vertical at least half your enemies height, you deal double damage *and* attack their head at their body's AC.

 However, charging carries risks.
 If you are attacked with a thrusting weapon while charging (e.g. via an attack of opportunity or a readied action) you take double damage.
 And if you are attacked while jumping, you cannot react.

+## Cover Fire

+When using the Spray mode on a ranged weapon, you may slow your shots to cover all the time until your next turn.
+Anyone who passes through a square you are spraying takes 1/10th of the stray shots you fire.
+Anyone who begins or ends their turn in the area takes 1/2.

+Furthermore, anyone choosing to enter the spray zone must make a dc 15 will save and anyone choosing to stand adjactent to the spray zone must make a dc 10 will save.

 # Feats